 Construction Loan FAQs

-Hopefully you have a nice base of knowledge about construction loans after reading this far, but there are likely a few queries still on your mind.
-Let’s take a look at some of the most frequently asked questions when it comes to construction loans.
+Hopefully you have a nice base of knowledge about home construction loans after reading this far, but there are likely a few queries still on your mind.
+Here are some frequently asked questions when it comes to construction loans.

-Yes, construction loans often come with higher qualifying standards in terms of credit requirements and down payment amounts.
-Usually a minimum 20% down payment is required, and a 25% down payment requirement is not uncommon.
-In addition, most construction loans require a minimum credit rating of 620.
+Yes, construction loans often come with higher qualifying standards in terms of credit score requirements and down payment amounts.
+Usually, a minimum 20% down payment is required, and a 25% down payment requirement is not uncommon.
+In addition, most construction loans require a minimum credit rating of 620, if not higher.

-Sorry, another no here.
-Prospective custom home builders have to self-finance the design phase of the home building contract.
+No. Prospective custom home builders have to self-finance the design phase of the home building contract.
 In addition, before you can take out a construction loan, you’ll need to produce a builder’s contract, construction timetable, designs and a realistic budget.
 All this needs to be done even before beginning the loan application process.
-Have you been putting off that touch base call to your architect cousin?
-Time to give them a ring.

-Whether it’s a construction loan, a renovation loan, a HELOC or any other number of options, finding the right way to borrow money for your next home doesn’t have to be too hard.
+Whether it’s a construction loan, a renovation loan, a home equity loan or any other number of options, finding the right way to borrow money for your next home doesn’t have to be too hard.
 Research all the options, figure out the best type of loan for your specific needs and shop around for the best price.

 Home Buying - 6-minute read